 Eamon Ryan Falls Asleep

-The only entry from the hopefully short stay our TDs have at Dublin's Convention Centre when playing Dail, though a few of Richard Boyd Barrett's rants almost made the cut.
+The second and final entry from the hopefully short stay our TDs have at Dublin's Convention Centre when playing Dail, though a few of Richard Boyd Barrett's rants almost made the cut.
 Poor Eamon Ryan chose a terrible time to nod off, just as he was called to vote!

 "I did not come in here to do what your mother should have done and put manners on you!"